 5 ingredients – For the mayonnaise ingredients, we’ll use egg, oil, salt, ground mustard, and lemon juice.
 It’s a very simple recipe, and it doesn’t need more.
 No ground mustard in your pantry?
 You can also use any mustard in your fridge, like Dijon or yellow.

 10 minutes to make it – It really doesn’t take long to mix this up.
-It’s truly quick and easy, and can be made in a food processor or whisked by hand, or even made with an immersion blender.
+It’s truly quick and easy, and can be made in a food processor, whisked by hand, or even made with an immersion blender.

 Healthier than storebought – Many storebought mayos are full of sugar, preservatives, and poor quality inflammatory oils.
 This homemade mayo is a much better choice.